-Patients being transferred by ambulance should be transported on their own.
+Patients being transferred by ambulance should be transported in accordance with SAS local guidance.

 Isolation within a care home for a known/suspected infection may be necessary to prevent spread.
 In most cases this can be achieved in the persons' bedroom.